St. Michael's Cathedral, Qingdao: Exterior and plan

-The cathedral stands atop a hill in the center of what was the original settlement of the city of Qingdao, at 15 Zhejiang Road (formerly Bremen Strasse) on the east side of Zhongshan Road in Shinan District.
+The cathedral stands atop a hill in the center of what was the original settlement of the city of Qingdao, at 15 Zhejiang Road (formerly Bremen Strasse) on the east side of Zhongshan Road (formerly Friedrich Strasse) in Shinan District.
 The church is built in the historic style of German Romanesque.
 It is cruciform in plan, having a nave flanked by a lower single aisle on either side, crossed by a transept, and with a semi-circular apse projecting at the east end.

 The cathedral is 65.9 m long and the transept is 37.6 m wide, with an exterior height of 18 m.
 The towers are 56 m in height, and have Rhenish helm spires, each topped by a 4.5 m cross.
 One tower contains a single large bell, and the other three smaller bells.

 The west front rises to a balustrade between the towers at 30 m.
 It has three portals, with a rose window above the central one.
 The building materials are reinforced concrete and granite, and the roofs are red tiles.

 In his book, German Architecture in China, Warner Torsten writes of the cathedral: According to residents] the cathedral is far too large for the scale of Qingdao.
 Its position on top of a hill makes this even more evident.
 Perhaps the idea was to produce a powerful building to hold its own with the Protestant Church, which for 20 years had been the largest religious building in Qingdao, or perhaps the intention was to outstrip the 46 metre-high towers of the Franciscan church in Jinan.
 The towers of the cathedral in Qingdao were higher than all the other churches in the major cities of Northern China – Tianjin, Beijing, Dalian, or Jinan.
 They dominate the silhouette of Qingdao; they are particularly impressive from a ship entering the harbour.